Q1: The following table shows the pH values of four solutions A, B, C, and D. The solutions A, B, C, and D respectively are:

 Ans: (a) If in yCI, y is sodium, the salt formed is NaCI.
 NaCI is a salt of a strong acid (HCI) and a strong base (NaOH), making it a neutral salt.
 Hence, the pH of the salt solution would be 7.

 (b) If in salt NH4X, X is nitrate, the salt formed is NH4NO3.
 NH4NO3 is a salt of a weak base (NH4OH) and a strong acid (HNO3).
-It is an acidic salt and will give an orange-yellow color with a universal indicator.
+It is an acidic salt and will give an orange-yellow colour with a universal indicator.

 Q13: The industrial process used for the manufacture of caustic soda involves electrolysis of an aqueous solution of compound 'X'.
 In this process, two gases Y and Z are liberated.
 Y is liberated at the cathode and Z, which is liberated at the anode, on treatment with dry slaked lime, forms a compound 'B'.
 Name X, Y, Z, and B. (2023)

-Ans: Compound X is sodium chloride (NaCl).
+Ans: Compound X: Sodium chloride (NaCl).

 Q14: Select washing soda from the following: